HackBulgaria/Angular-2/README.md

 The course is going to be 4 weeks long and contains 8 lectures.

 1. Introduction and concepts of Angular 2.
 Introduction to Typescript, Components, templates, styles.
 Build-in directives
-2. Component Inputs, Outputs, Custom Events.
+2. Component Inputs, Outputs (Custom Events).
+Content Projection.
+ViewChildren, ContentChildren.
-3. Component Lifecycle.
+3. Directives.
+How to interact with DOM (Renderer).
+What is the * infront of the build-in directives.
+The template tag and TemplateRef, ViewContainerRef.
+Component Lifecycle.
-4. Forms and validations.
+4. Change detection overview.
+Forms and validations.
 5. Observables (RxJS) and Services.
 6. HTTP and Routing.
 7. Pipes and Custom Structural Directives
 8. Angular CLI, Testing and Webpack introduction.